betterscientificsoftware/bssw.io/Articles/Blog/WhatDoesThisLineDo.md

 internal documentation which is especially problematic when chasing moving targets such as GPU support for multiple vendors.
 Porting code to GPUs is hard, doubly so when it is undocumented and comes from an external contributor no longer working on the project.
-And even if the code was written by the primary maintainer (me), there was always the vicious cycle of present-me struggling to reverse engineer the thoughts of past-me and consecutively creating more problems for future-me.
+And even if the code was written by the lead maintainer (me), there was always the vicious cycle of present-me struggling to reverse engineer the thoughts of past-me and consecutively creating more problems for future-me.
 As for the existing documentation, the rigid nature of the PDF made it hard to